Sgiliau ar gyfer Gwyddorau Meddygol

 Advances in Toxicology: Pick Your Poison

-BSc Medical Pharmacology module, follow on from PM-147 Introduction to Toxicology.
+This module is compulsory for BSc Medical Pharmacology students and acts as a follow on from PM-147 Introduction to Toxicology: The Dose Makes the Poison.

-This module will provide students with the opportunity to expand their toxicology knowledge and apply it to analytical experience.
-This module will encompass medical toxicology, applied toxicology, and clinical poison information.
+This module will provide students with the opportunity to expand their toxicology knowledge and apply it to three distinct fields within toxicology; analytical toxicology, forensic toxicology and clinical toxicology.

 Being a Medical Scientist